jpablobr/active_paypal_adaptive_payment/readme.md

 Set the `:primary` flag to `false` for each recipient for a split payment.

+## Testing

+First modify the values in `test/fixtures.yml` to fit your app credentials.

+After that you can just execute them via `autotest`.

 ## Debugging

 Use either gateway.debug or response.debug this gives you the json